bluedevelz/scholars-discovery-setup/README.md

 ### Re-running the containers
 1) In another command window, change directory to the scholars-discovery-docker-setup directory and use the command 'docker-compose down' to stop the containers currenly running
-2) If no TDB changes are required, ensure the following settings in application-dev.yml: middleware.index.onStartup: false middleware.index.clearOnStartup: false middleware.triplestore.createFromSampleData: false
+2) If no TDB changes are required, ensure the following settings in application-dev.yml:<br/>
+   middleware.index.onStartup: false<br/>
+   middleware.index.clearOnStartup: false<br/>
+   middleware.triplestore.createFromSampleData: false<br/>

-3) In the original window, use 'docker-compose up' to start the containers
+3) In the original window, use 'docker-compose up' to start the containers<br/>
 NOTE: Required when changing TDB or changing application-dev.yml parameters

 ### User supplied TDB
-1) Stop the containers (docker-compose down)
+1) Stop the containers (docker-compose down)<br/>
 2) Put TDB data in the data-imported/MY_TDB_NAME directory (create the directory if necessary).
-Then ensure the current directory is the scholars-discovery-setup directory.
+Then ensure the current directory is the scholars-discovery-setup directory.<br/>
+3) Make adjustments to the application-dev.yml to point the system to the target TDB <br/>
+   middleware.index.onStartup: true<br/>
+   middleware.index.clearOnStartup: true<br/>
+   middleware.triplestore.directory: /data/MY_TDB_NAME<br/>
-3) Make adjustments to the application-dev.yml to point the system to the target TDB middleware.index.onStartup: true middleware.index.clearOnStartup: true middleware.triplestore.directory: /data/MY_TDB_NAME middleware.triplestore.createFromSampleData: false  ## since no sample data is involved and does not need to be loaded
+   middleware.triplestore.createFromSampleData: false  ## since no sample data is involved and does not need to be loaded
 3) `docker-compose up`

 ### Creating a TDB from one of the supplied sample datasets
-1) Stop the containers (docker-compose down)
+1) Stop the containers (docker-compose down)<br/>
+2) Make adjustments to the application-dev.yml to point the system to the target TDB <br/>
+   middleware.index.onStartup: true<br/>
+   middleware.index.clearOnStartup: true<br/>
-2) Make adjustments to the application-dev.yml to point the system to the target TDB middleware.index.onStartup: true middleware.index.clearOnStartup: true middleware.triplestore.directory: /data/SAMPLE_DS_NAME SAMPLE_DS_NAME may be one of openvivo, florida or generated middleware.triplestore.createFromSampleData: false  ## since no sample data is involved and does not need to be loaded
+   middleware.triplestore.directory: /data/SAMPLE_DS_NAME SAMPLE_DS_NAME may be one of openvivo, florida or generated<br/>
+   middleware.triplestore.createFromSampleData: false  ## since no sample data is involved and does not need to be loaded<br/>
 3) `docker-compose up`